evarun22/crypto-exchange-behavioral-model/README.md

 - Load your trading data and utilize the provided analysis tools.
 - Feel free to explore different features and visualize data in real time.

-## Contribution Guidelines
-Contributions are welcome!
-Please checkout the project's [Contributing.md](CONTRIBUTING.md) for details on the process for submitting pull requests.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.